-The objective of this course is to equip students with detailed knowledge of energy resources and pertinent trends along with the national and global energy policies and energy-climate change linkages.
-This course provides students with an overall context for understanding both the domestic and global energy sector landscape and how it impacts international relations.
+The objective of this course is to equip students with detailed knowledge of energy resources, pertinent trends along with the national and global energy policies, and energy-climate change linkages.
+This course seeks to provide students with an overall context for understanding both the domestic and global energy sector landscape and how it impacts international relations.